-To display the changes in performance of web pages over more than two replays, open the Performance Trend chart for the testcase.
-For example, selecting the Performance Trend (duration) item from the Chart submenu of the Testcase Editor menu results in a chart like this one:
+To display the changes in performance of web pages over more than two replays, open the Testcase Report .
+For example, selecting the Open Report item from the Testcase Editor menu.
+Then navigate to the Trend section of the report.

 Run a Load Test